mrzool/mrzool.github.io/about/index.md

 # {{page.title}}

-Well-versed in screen typography, responsive/adaptive design, UI/UX design, fluid layouts, information architecture.
-Working mainly with web technologies.
+Well-versed in screen typography, responsive/adaptive design, information architecture, UI/UX design, fluid layouts, and mobile optimization.

+Firm believer in the [priciples of web design]({{site.url}}/principles) and in the [Unix philosophy]({{site.url}}/unix).

+Working mainly with web and open-source technologies.

 Academic background in social sciences.